rizMehdi/nightcoreify-app/README.md

 - renders a new video, using FFmpeg, with sped up audio + image + audio histogram
 - uploads the finished product to YouTube

-I currently have this script running in an AWS Lambda function, scheduled with a CloudWatch rule, and uploading [here](https://www.youtube.com/channel/UChMRsMd8YxgwztGrQMG44CQ) every 6 hours.
+I currently have this script running in an AWS Lambda function, scheduled with an EventBridge rule, and uploading [here](https://www.youtube.com/channel/UChMRsMd8YxgwztGrQMG44CQ) every 6 hours.
 It's deployed on top of [this Lambda layer for FFmpeg](https://github.com/serverlesspub/ffmpeg-aws-lambda-layer).

 ### Clarification on "random" YouTube videos